servicemeshistio/okd/README.md

 nameserver 192.168.142.102
 ```

+## Network Interface Configuration

-## Giving interface & not allowing NM_CONTROLLED to YES.
-This is contrary to what OpenShift documentation says, which assumes that there will be a dedicated nameserver outside the cluster.
-This is not the case with us where we want to build a single VM and our wild card name resolution for apps should happen inside the VM only.
+The documentation says that we should keep NM_CONTROLLED to YES.
+This is done so that to automate DNS configuration.
+This is not the case with us where we want to build a single VM and wild card name resolution for apps should happen inside the VM only.

 Edit `ifcfg-eth0` for `NM_CONTROLLED="no"`.
 The `peerdns` is set to `yes` and DNS is set to itself IP address as we are using `dnsmasq` on port 53.
 Openshift uses `skydns` at port `8053`, so our `dnsmasq` should forward `cluster.local` domain queries to `skydns`.